metallb/metallb/website/content/tutorial-arp.md

 I1217 10:18:07.403883       1 arp_controller.go:143] End config update
 ```

-Both the ARP and BGP speaker have seen the config, but haven't done anything else, because there is
+Both the ARP and BGP speakers have seen the configuration, but haven't done anything else, because
-no service IP to be announced.
+there is no service IP to be announced.

 ## Create a load-balanced service